CHAPTER THIRTY-THREE—LEADS

 James strode across the room into the kitchen, and Sesame heard him digging in drawers.
 After a few minutes, James had copped together tools and containers and then he retrieved Sesame’s box and put it on the table.

-Sesame tried to escape as the lid of his box came off, sensing something bad was about to happen, but James caught him easily, pulled up the panel in Sesame’s back to access his neural network.
+James caught it easily, pulled up the panel in Sesame’s back to access its neural network.
 Then the recording that Sesame had played Richard and his colleagues fell into place with so much new, terrible context:

 Sorry to do this to you Sesame…